Home | Life

 This blog's purpose is not to be a before-and-after project.
 It's a work-in-progress.
 It's a crochet shawl that waits mid-stitch.
 It's the purchased homeschool curriculum that sparks your curiosity to unschool.
 It's a chance encounter that makes you more charitable.
 It's thinking outside the four walls to find your way home.
 It's what goes around, comes around, so make it beautiful.

 C'mon in, friends.

 I burst out onto the Southern California scene in '75.
 My eccentric slant on storytelling draws from over four decades of (more-often-than-not) strange life experiences in the suburbs of Los Angeles and Orange County.
-And now I have somehow found myself in Central Oregon, and have quite a lot to say about that, too.
+We recently did a short stint in Central Oregon before breaking out and moving closer to the coast.

 Since childhood, I've always advocated and brought awareness to issues near-and-dear to my heart.
 Being a teen mom determined to step out of the shadows of stereotypes, I wrote a life & parenting newsletter for teenage parents that was subscribed to by organizations across the world.
 My empathy skills were strengthened while working as an Emergency Room admitting counselor.
 And my love for journalism was put to good use as a writer and researcher for the leading celebrity charity news site, LookToTheStars.org.

 I started blogging in 2005 with Stix On The Beach: Tales From The Happiest Hooker on Earth!
 The humorous, double entendre craft-centric anecdotes combined my love for knitting, crocheting, beach living, and Disneyland.
 Along with its engaging audience, the blog was the perfect antidote during my debilitating days of fibromyalgia, chronic pain, and fatigue.